k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/Linux/PGSQL_setup.md

 ## How to Connect From pgadmib4 in TLS Mode

-Connect via a pgadmin and set this up as shown in the example below:
+Connect via a pgadmin and set this up as shown in the below example:

 <img src="images/pg13_tls_connet01.png" style="zoom:25%;" />        <img src="images/pg13_tls_connet02.png" style="zoom:25%;" />